bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/04_2_P2WPKH_Typical_Tx_1_2.md

 > 100 000 000 - (50 000 000 + 49 900 000) = 100 000
 > 100 000 satoshis equals 0,001 BTC, this is the miner fee.

-No redeem script needed because we are spending a native segwit UTXO, not a P2SH-P2WPKH.
+We don't have to specify any redeem or witness scripts here, since we are spending a native segwit UTXO.
 But we need to sign the input value.
 ```javascript
 // txb.sign(index, keyPair, redeemScript, sign.hashType, value, witnessScript)